 Alex and I are getting married in five or six months-ish.
 This has given me a whole new set of things to freak out about and threaten to destroy.
 I’m too poor for a wedding, so I’ve been suggesting we elope since the very beginning.
 Each time, he shuts me down with a very effective set of questions: “Don’t you want to see your nieces all dressed in poofy dresses?”
 Dammit.
 Yes.

-Being that I’m the offspring of shite, we’ll be financing the entire thing ourselves.
+Being that I’m estranged from my parents, we’ll be financing the entire thing ourselves.
 This makes things a lot easier to plan:

 Who should be our wedding planner?
 Nope.

 Who should be the DJ?
 Nope.